 Are visas required for Ecuador?
 Visas are not required for UK/European passport holders on visits for less than 90 days.

 Can I stay with my friend?
-Everyone travelling together is placed in the same accommodation and same project.
+Everyone travelling together is placed with the same host family.

 Will I need any jabs?
 Malaria tablets are not generally advised unless you are planning on a trip in your free time to the jungle.
 We recommend checking with your local GP/travel health clinic and visiting the fitfortravel NHS website.

 Will I have any free time?
 Weekends are completely free.
-The local team and hostel will help you to organise day trips into the mountains and national parks.
-Allow approx £40 for a whole day’s organised tour and £300 – £400 for an organised trek.
+It is incredibly easy to organise tourist tours for your weekends.
+Allow £60 for a whole day’s organised tour and £300 – £400 for an organised trek.

 Should I bring anything for me?
-Bring clothing for all seasons, although Ecuador is on the equator, the capital Quito is high up in the mountains so bring a couple of jumpers, jeans and anorak together with some T-shirts for warm weather.
+Bring clothing for all seasons, although Ecuador is on the equator, the capital Quito is high up in the mountains so bring layers!
+A couple of jumpers, jeans and anorak together with some T-shirts for warm weather.

 How can I keep in touch with home?
 Signal is good so bring an unlocked phone from home and buy a sim card on arrival.
 Internet cafes through the city.